smartcatai/translation-manager-for-wp/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Translation Connectors offers the easiest way to translate your Wordpress pages and posts into any language in a few clicks.
+Smartcat Translation Manager offers the easiest way to translate your Wordpress pages and posts into any language in a few clicks.

 == Description ==

 We’ve developed this plugin for those who create great content and want to share it with the whole world.
-Translation Connectors helps you connect with a global audience by effortlessly translating pages and posts into other languages.
+Smartcat Translation Manager helps you connect with a global audience by effortlessly translating pages and posts into other languages.

 == How it works ==